Public transit in America has been destroyed by monopoly and individualism

 I recently returned from travelling the United States from North Dakota to Texas, then along the Deep South to Charleston, South Carolina.
 That I was able to achieve this without ever driving to a destination allowed me to become overly familiar with the decaying state of inter-city bus transit in the United States.

 Even though the inter-city bus network is derided in the United Kingdom, a wide range of people use it at an affordable price.
-In the US there are three major markets left for this transportation; those who cannot afford a car, those who are banned from driving, and those who have been recently released from prison or a mental health facility (the institution pays for the ticket to get them out of sight and mind).
+In the US there are three major markets left for this transportation; homeless being shunted from city to city, those who are banned from driving, and those who have been recently released from prison or a mental health facility (the institution pays for the ticket to get them out of sight and mind).
 Inter-city buses are also a significant drug trafficking route, and myself and fellow passengers were regularly questioned by police at stations over our identities and reasons for travel.

 Compounding the problems is there is usually only one bus company for each route, either Greyhound or one of their regional affiliates.
 This system acts like any monopoly, enabling inflated prices and disregard for customer satisfaction.
 At best the journey on a Greyhound is a grubby and overlong experience, at worst you can be decapitated and cannibalised.

 The state of public transit in the US comes from a decades long attitude that owning a car is a symbol of freedom and prosperity, while public transportation represents personal economic failure.
 The most obvious connection between buses and poverty can be found in Los Angeles.
 Here the Greyhound station is based in the centre of Skid Row, which has one the highest concentrations of homeless people anywhere in the United States.
 Throughout my travels, the Greyhound station was a magnet for the poorest and most maligned in society who have nowhere else to go.